PJ Harvey: Automatic Dlamini: 1988–1991

 In July 1988, Harvey became a member of Automatic Dlamini, a band based in Bristol with whom she gained extensive ensemble-playing experience.
 Formed by John Parish in 1983, the band consisted of a rotating line-up that at various times included Rob Ellis and Ian Oliver.
 Harvey had met Parish in 1987 through mutual friend Jeremy Hogg, the band's slide guitarist.
-Providing saxophone, guitars and background vocals, she travelled extensively during the band's early days, including performances in East and West Germany, Spain and Poland to support the band's debut studio album, The D is for Drum.
+Providing saxophone, guitars and backing vocals, she travelled extensively during the band's early days, including performances in East and West Germany, Spain and Poland to support the band's debut studio album, The D is for Drum.
 A second European tour took place throughout June and July 1989.
 Following the tour, the band recorded Here Catch, Shouted His Father, their second studio album, between late 1989 and early 1990.
 This is the only Automatic Dlamini material to feature Harvey, but remains unreleased, although bootleg versions of the album are in circulation.

 In January 1991, Harvey left to form her own band with former bandmates Ellis and Oliver, though she had also formed lasting personal and professional relationships with other members, especially Parish, to whom she has referred as her "musical soulmate".
-Parish would subsequently contribute to, and sometimes co-produce, Harvey's solo studio albums and has toured with her a number of times.
+Parish would subsequently contribute to, and sometimes co-produce, Harvey's solo studio albums and has toured with her several times.
 As a duo, Parish and Harvey have recorded two collaborative albums where Parish composed the music and Harvey wrote the lyrics.
-Additionally, Parish's girlfriend in the late 1980s was photographer Maria Mochnacz.
+Parish's girlfriend in the late 1980s was photographer Maria Mochnacz.
 She and Harvey became close friends and Mochnacz went on to shoot and design most of Harvey's album artwork and music videos, contributing significantly to her public image.

-Harvey has said of her time with Automatic Dlamini: "I ended up not singing very much but I was just happy to learn how to play the guitar.
+Harvey said of her time with Automatic Dlamini: "I ended up not singing very much but I was just happy to learn how to play the guitar.
 I wrote a lot during the time I was with them but my first songs were crap.
 I was listening to a lot of Irish folk music at the time, so the songs were folky and full of penny whistles and stuff.
 It was ages before I felt ready to perform my own songs in front of other people."
 She also credits Parish for teaching her how to perform in front of audiences, saying "after the experience with John's band and seeing him perform I found it was enormously helpful to me as a performer to engage with people in the audience, and I probably did learn that from him, amongst other things."

+Harvey wrote to the American rock band Slint after they printed a request for female singers on the sleeve of their 1991 album Spiderland, but Slint broke up before the album was released.